The story of drinking in early America began before the Revolutionary War and continued after it.

 Prendergast, ibid.
 Popham, ibid.

 - Aaron and Musto, pp. 132-133.
 Tavern owners typically enjoyed high status in the community.
 This is indicated by the early records of Harvard.
-There, The college listed the names of students according to the social position of their fathers.
+There, the college listed the names of students according to the social position of their fathers.
 For this reason, tavern owner’s sons preceded those of the clergy.
-(Krout, J. The Origins of Prohibition.
-NY: Knopf, 1925, p.
+(Krout, J. Origins of Prohibition, p.
 44.)

 - Mendelson and Mello, op cit.

-- Peele, S. The limitations of control-of-supply models for explaining and preventing alcoholism and drug addiction, J Stud Alco, 1987, 69.
+- Peele, S. The limitations of control of supply models for explaining and preventing alcoholism, J Stud Alco, 1997, 69.

 - George Washington to Major General Alexander McDougall, June 28, 1779.
 In: Crackel, T. (Ed.)
-The Papers of George Washington Digital Edition.
-Charlottesville: U VA Press, Rotunda, 2008.
+The Papers of George Washington.

 - Aaron and Musto, p.
 135.